 The Fool is the Vice President in charge of Making People Laugh.

 Often the problem isn’t that nobody knows.
 It’s that nobody knows who knows.
-Where in the organisation is the knowledge?
+Where in the organization is the knowledge?
 Who holds what understanding?
 The Fool is in a perfect place to find out.
 As the sniffer-about in all the corners of the company, he is developing a conceptual map of who knows what and where they are.
-He is then in the best place to draw together the necessary connections when we need it.
+He is then in the best place to draw together the necessary connections when we need them.
 This is a role he carries out when people ask him to, but also when he suspects they’d prefer him not to.
-Hoarding of information was always a power play in traditional organisations.
+Hoarding of information was always a power play in traditional organizations.
 In the information age, hoarding is probably a treasonable crime.

 The Fool is the Vice President in charge of Knowing Who Knows.

 Just as we have organized our way of doing business, so we have organized structures to govern our communication.
 We have codes of language and grammar and all sorts of cultural protocols.
 The key to understanding communication is to recognize that none of the symbols that we have adopted means anything in any objective sense.
 It is quite possible to imagine a world just like our own in which shaking hands means ‘goodbye’ or ‘no’ or even ‘your mother is a fat warthog.’
 The signs and signals which make up our communication have an entirely arbitrary relationship with the things to which we are actually referring.
 ‘Dog’ and ‘God’ mean, respectively, ‘four-legged creature’ and ‘supreme being’ only because we have agreed that they will.